Skip to main content

 • 2.
 Your suitability to remain on a programme

 • 3.
-The mark, grade or final degree classification you've been awarded.
+The mark, grade, certificate, diploma or final degree classification you've been awarded.

 There is no benefit to submitting your appeal as quickly as possible; take the 14 days to get feedback on your statement and to check you've included all the evidence needed.
 It is much easier to write a good appeal at this stage compared to submitting a second-stage appeal later on.